cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

   cc.assetManager.releaseAsset(texture);
   ```

-  **Note**: To increase ease of use, releasing resource dependencies in `cc.assetManager` will **no longer require** manual access to resource dependencies, and an attempt will be made within `cc.assetManager.releaseAsset` to automatically release the associated dependencies resource, for example:
+  **Note**: To increase ease of use, releasing resource dependencies in `cc.assetManager` will **no longer require** manual access to resource dependencies, and an attempt will be made within `cc.assetManager.releaseAsset` to automatically release the associated dependencies, for example:

   ```js
   // before